Academic Advising and Career Education (AACE)

 East Bay Cares

-Cal State East Bay has created a network of structures, policies and procedures for working with at-risk students (including the potentially violent student) for the purposes of providing support to the individual student and ensuring a safe campus environment.
-With regard to students in distress, the University has the responsibility to set the policies and programs that promote a safe campus environment and to respond to students who are at risk or are an imminent danger to self or others.
+Cal State East Bay has created a network of structures, policies and procedures for working with at-risk students (including the potentially violent student) for the purposes of supporting the individual student, and ensuring a safe campus environment.
+The University has the responsibility to set policies and programs that promote safety, and to respond to students who are at risk of danger to self or others.
 Each organizational unit of the campus involved in this effort has a specific set of functions.
 However, it is the interaction of the various units of the system that is crucial when encountering the complex cases involving at-risk students.

 To that end, Student Affairs has launched an East Bay Cares icon located on the University phone app.
 The Care team coordinates support services and appropriate University responses for identified students.
 For more information, see: www.csueastbay.edu/care/ or the EB CARES icon.

 Established in 1969, the Educational Opportunity Program (EOP) provides admission and retention support services to low-income and educationally disadvantaged California residents who demonstrate the motivation and potential to succeed in college.
 EOP identifies and admits students who have the potential to succeed at California State University campuses, but who have not achieved their educational goals because of economic and/or educational background.
 EOP provides students with the resources, tools and skills to ensure academic and personal success through a variety of academic support services.
 These services provided by EOP include recruitment, preadmission counseling, special admissions, a Summer Bridge program (for entering EOP freshmen), specialized orientation sessions, academic advisement, personal counseling, skill-enhancement workshops, career guidance, peer advising, support groups, social/cultural activities, referral services, and EOP grants for eligible students.